AdaCore/spark2014/docs/ug/usage.rst

 |GNATprove| analyzes floating-point values and operations as if they were over
 real numbers, with no rounding.
-The only rounding that occurs is for static values (for example ``1.0``) which get rounded to their closest representable floating-point value, depdending on the type used in the code.
+The only rounding that occurs is for static values (for example ``1.0``) which get rounded to their closest representable floating-point value, depending on the type used in the code.

 In mode ``prove``, the current version has the following limitations: